gobuffalo/docs/templates/en/docs/errors.md

 &lt;/response>
 ```

-In "production" mode (`GO_ENV=production`), Buffalo will not generate pages that have developer style information, because this would give precious informations to hackers.
+In "production" mode (`GO_ENV=production`), Buffalo will not generate pages that have developer style information, because this would give precious information to hackers.
 Instead the pages are simpler.

 ## Custom Error Handling